NHS Wait Helper

 Frequently asked questions

-Can I change hospital after I've already been referred?+
+Can I move to a faster NHS hospital after I've already been referred?

 No. You don't have to justify exercising patient choice.
 Common reasons include shorter waits, easier travel, family near the new location, or preference for a particular consultant or hospital.